besson/stackoverflow-analytics/README.md

 what factors lead developers to stay longer in their current jobs.
 I have broken the analysis down in the following questions:

-1. Does the job role lead developers stay longer in the job ?
+1. Does the job role lead developers to stay longer in the job ?
-2. Wishing to become a manager leads developers stay longer in a job ?
+2. Does wishing to become a manager leads developers to stay longer in a job ?
-3. What other factors lead developers stay longer in their jobs ?
+3. What other factors lead developers to stay longer in their jobs ?

 ## File Descriptions <a name="files"></a>